-When I tell people that I specialize in litigation relating to real estate agency and to real estate stigma, even Realtors ask me to explain what I mean by stigma.
+When I tell people that I specialize in litigation relating to real estate agency and to real estate stigma, even lawyers and Realtors ask me to explain what I mean by “real estate stigma.”

-That last bit of advice should have been done by a Realtor recently.
-She listed a property and then the buyers found out just before closing that the house had once been insulated with UFFI.
-The buyers wanted a discount to close and the listing agent insisted she did not know.
+Realtors should never ignore previous listings on a property.
+Take the case of a Realtor who listed a property and after buyers found out just before the closing that the house had once been insulated with Urea Formaldehyde Foam Insulation or UFFI, which is a banned product.
+The buyers wanted a discount to close due to the UFFI but the listing agent pleaded ignorance of its presence.
 A simple MLS search would have found a previous listing on the same property where it was clearly stated that UFFI had been removed.
 She should have known as she should have done her research.
-Her lack of doing so, of relying on the Seller’s representation is now heading into the court system.
+Her lack of effort, which was minimal and of just relying on the Seller’s representation became a court case that could have been avoided.

 For a former grow operation we do find comparable sales.
 We track known grow ops and compare them to similar houses (without the grow op problem) and estimate a percentage loss.
-This works when the data is available, like it is in my home town of Toronto.
+This works when the data is abundant in bigger communities but becomes difficult in smaller centres.

 Many stigma problems though cannot be measured from the marketplace.
-A loss of parking which negates a value, a mould issue, a bad construction job, etc. Comparable data is not available so I have learned to use empirical modelling and formulas that make common sense.
+A loss of parking which negates a value, a mould issue, a bad construction job, etc. Comparable data is not available and sometimes the only method of measuring a loss it to employ empirical modelling and formulas that make common sense.

 Here is a true test for a real loss in value -can you get a mortgage with the problem known to the lender?
 If the advance is reduced, if the rate is higher or they say no, you have stigma.
 Next major test – can you get insurance?
-If no or highly rated you have a stigma problem.
+If not or if higher premiums are quoted then you can have a stigma problem.

-Ghosts – that is another topic, difficult to outline in one posting but for reference to find out if ghosts are real go to your favourite search engine and type in “Ghosts Nyack” or use this link, http://atlasobscura.com/place/the-ghost-of-nyack.
-Are ghosts real?
-That is a definite “yes” according to the Supreme Court of the State of New York.
-Very interesting case and a good read for Realtors.
+That is another topic, difficult to outline in one posting but for reference to find out if ghosts are real go to your favourite search engine and type in “Ghosts Nyack” or use this link,